hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 * The paper may need to be reformatted to use the conference technical paper template, which can be found at top of this page under "Paper Format".

-Specific questions regarding PaperPlaza should be sent to ras.101@papercept.net.
-General questions about the final submission of conference technical papers should be sent to the Publications Chair at publications@hapticssymposium.org.
-Urgent general questions should be sent to the Program Chair at  program@hapticssymposium.org or the General Co-chairs at chairs@hapticssymposium.org.

 ### PDF Accessibility